lextoumbourou/notes/notes/reference/papers/a-discriminative-feature-learning-approach-for-deep-face-recognition.md

 * CACD2000
 * Celebrity

 They remove images with identities appearing in testing datasets, which goes to 0.7M images of 17,189 unique persons.
-Use on 0.49M training data, following the protocol of a small training set.
-Compared with other papers, they are training on a comparatively small training set.

 The authors horizontally flip images for augmentation.